tamagui/tamagui/next.md

 - horizontal padding input size $2
 - <Theme name="dark_orange" /> type
 - site _app has t_unmounted helper, move that into tamagui proper
-- the CodeExample on site is broken not showing vertically in blog post 1.0
 - SimpleTooltip no sub theme looks bad on dark mode
-- ci not failing anymore with bad types
 - looks like maybe memory issue with portal related things dialog or something
   - was issue on ios 14 devices
   - test low memory